centrifugal/centrifugo/docs/content/server/configuration.md

       --tls_key string             path to an X509 certificate key
 ```

 Keep in mind that all command-line options of Centrifugo can be set via configuration file with the same name (without `--` prefix of course).
+Also all available options can be set over environment variables in format `CENTRIFUGO_<OPTION_NAME>`.

 ### version